jguadagno/jguadagno.github.io/_posts/2020-04-12-build-sign-and-deploy-nuget-packages-with-azure-pipelines.md

     includePreviewVersions: true
 ```

 The `- task:` should be on the next line after the `steps:` element.
 The value after the `task` is the task name.
 In this case, we are running the task call *UseDotNet* and version *2*.
-Convention for the task name is `taskName@versionNumber`.
+The convention for the task name is `taskName@versionNumber`.
 Don't worry, you don't have to remember them all.
 You use the assistant to generate the snippet. the *displayName* can be whatever text you want it to be.
 This will be shown in the pipeline progress/status page.

 `inputs` vary by tasks.
 In the case, we are using `packageType`, `version`, and `includePreviewVersions`.